Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions

 \section{Conclusion}

 In this article, we have explored the occurrence of secular chaos in remnant planetary systems orbiting WDs.
-This is a promising mechanism for driving tidal disruption of planetesimals over time-scales ranging from a few Myr to many Gyr, thereby producing a steady rate of atmospheric metal pollution across all WD cooling ages.
+This process can drive tidal disruption of planetesimals over time-scales ranging from a few Myr to many Gyr, thereby producing a steady rate of atmospheric metal pollution across all WD cooling ages.
 Secular chaos may also cause high-eccentricity migration of surviving planets and planetesimals around WDs, producing systems like WD\,J0914+1914, WD\,1856+534, WD\,1145+017, and SDSS\,J1228+1040.
 Upcoming surveys may discover a significant number of both short- and long-period planets around WDs, putting our proposed mechanism to the test.